Codetoil/TPS-Mod/README.md

 This mod is for Minecraft Forge for Minecraft v1.7.10 To install simply select the version you want to install in the github page, and then click download.
 If you see "This kind of file may harm your computer", just click OK, as it shows for all jar files.
 If you are uncomfortable, download from Planet Minecraft
-My twitter is @codetoil, my discord is @Codetoil#7253, and my youtube is Codetoil.
+My twitter is @codetoil, my discord is @codetoil, and my youtube is Codetoil.

 ## Links to this page